baptisteArno/typebot.io/apps/docs/docs/embed/html-javascript.md

 ```

 It will populate the `Current URL` variable with the parent URL and the `User name` variable with "John Doe".

+Note that if your site URL contains query params (i.e. https://typebot.io?name=John), the variables will automatically be injected to the typebot.
+So you don't need to manually transfer query params to the bot embed configuration.